-B. Formats c.
-Columbia University's guidelines at https://library.columbia.edu/bts/web resources collection/guidelines for preservable websites.html d.
-Online tools such as Archive Ready at http://www.archiveready.com/ 1.
-The Library, and other organizations involved in web archiving, are preserving web content in the Web ARChive (WARC) format (http://www.digitalpreservation.gov/formats/fdd/fdd000236) shtml) 1.
-Internet Archive's ARC_IA format (http://www.digitalpreservat ion.gov/formats/fdd/fdd0002 35.shtml), a precursor to the WARC format C. Delivery Method Capture using open source tools that generate WARC files, to conform with standard formats and requirements Transmission of WARC files created by web content producers or other archiving organizations D. Metadata Refer to the WARC ISO standard specification for mandatory and recommended metadata fields When displaying archived content, the following should be clearly indicated: a. archiving institution, b. dates and time of capture, c. statements about functionality within the archive to distinguish from the live site E. Technological Measures Websites should not contain measures (such as content behind logins or only accessible through search functions) that control access to or prevent capture of the digital work.
-Robots.txt restrictions should be set so as not to block crawlers from capturing important content.
-1. Tools currently available cannot capture all web content, so certain types of web content may not be preservable through web capture at this time.
-These include: a.
+Preferred Acceptable A. Technical Characteristics Website creators can improve the archivability of web content by following best practices such as: a.
+Using sitemaps and stable URLs b.
+Using open formats c.
+Following accessibility standards, such as: В. Formats 1.
+The Library, and other organizations involved in web archiving, are preserving web content in the Web ARChive (WARC) format 2.
+Internet Archive's ARC_IA format, a precursor to the WARC format r 1 C. Delivery Method 1.
+Capture using tools that produce non-proprietary output, to 1.
+Transmission of WARC or conform with standard formats and requirements ARC IA files created by web content producers or other archiving organizations D. Metadata 1.
+Refer to the WARC ISO-standard specification for mandatory and 1.
+The ARC IA should be named υ.
+Wictadata recommended metadata fields in a manner that easily 2.
+When displaying archived content, the following should be clearly identifies the archiving 8 indicated: institution (see WARC a. archiving institution, standard for recommended b. dates and time of capture, naming conventions) c. statements about functionality within the archive to distinguish from the live site Ε. Technological 1.
+Websites should not contain measures (such as content behind 1.
+Tools currently available Measures logins or only accessible through search functions) that control cannot capture all web Wiedsares access to or prevent capture of the digital work. content, so certain types of 2.
+Robots.txt restrictions should be set so as not to block crawlers web content may not be from capturing important content, such as image and style sheets, preservable through web which allow for replay of the site as it looked at the time of capture. capture at this time.
+These which allow for replay of the site as it looked at the time of capture. include: a.
 Multi-media rich content b.
 Streaming media c.
 Deep web content d.
 Databases